jmoggridge/bioinfo-notebooks/README.md

 # Bioinformatics Algorithms Notebooks

-Python implementations of bioinformatics algorithms from Pevzner and Compeau.
+Python implementations of bioinformatics algorithms from Pevzner and Compeau and other problems from Rosalind.

 - HMMs